bimberman/foundry-scripts/README.md

 Please refer to the <a href="https://foundryvtt.com/article/macros/" target="_blank">foundry docs.</a>

 ## Example Preview of Lay on Hands
-The source file can be found in <a href="https://github.com/bimberman/foundry-scripts/tree/main/Classes/Paladin" target="_blank">Classes\Paladin</a>
+The source file for this example can be found in <a href="https://github.com/bimberman/foundry-scripts/tree/main/Classes/Paladin" target="_blank">Classes\Paladin</a>

 ![Example Demo](https://raw.githubusercontent.com/bimberman/foundry-scripts/main/Classes/Paladin/lay-on-hands-demo.gif)